ramirocabral/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * Highly scalable / high performance, lets you run applications on an EC2 cluster
   * ECS Launch Types
-     1. *Fargate Launch Type* is serverless, managed by AWS
+     1. *Fargate Launch Type* is serverless, managed by AWS.
+Comes with 20 GiB of free ephemeral storage
      2. *EC2 Launch Type* gives you direct access to the instances, but you have to manage them
   * ECS uses the  _ECS Service Auto Scaling_ (aka Application Auto